 Q1.
 How do I set up an HSA?

-Starting July 1, 2016, BHR is partnering with Discovery Benefits to administer HSAs for State employees.
-If you enrolled in the $1,800 Deductible Health Plan for FY17, you will receive information from us and Discovery Benefits on how to set up an account.
+If you enrolled in the High Deductible Health Plan for FY18, you will receive information from the South Dakota State Employee Benefits Program and Discovery Benefits on how to set up an account.

 Things we want you to know: